viktorostlund/chat-app-client/README.md

 # QuickChat - client side

 Client side of chat room application, communicating via sockets with server side.
 Shows landing page where you can log in to a chat room.
 In the chat room it shows messages from logged in users.

+### Features
+-Redux states making the app scalable
+-React with modern functional components
+-Smooth user experience with features such as automatic slide down to new messages, focus on inputs and 'Enter' keypress to send
+-Intuitive feedback to user, i.e. when username is wrong length

 ### Using the app
 1. Run 'git clone https://github.com/viktorostlund/chat-app-client.git'.